Everyone who is on the road with his own car, motorcycle or scooter, needs a motor vehicle liability insurance.

 - Car rental costs

-- Replacement value in case of total loss
+- Replacement value in the event of total loss

 - Registration and deregistration costs

 - Lawyers' fees